Mile High Stadium: Final years (2000–2001)

 The final football game at Mile High Stadium was December 23, 2000, in which the Broncos routed the 49ers, 38–9.
-The Broncos had defeated every visiting franchise from the stadium's opening to close, enjoying perfect records against the Arizona Cardinals (3-0), Baltimore Ravens (1-0), Carolina Panthers (1-0), Green Bay Packers (5-0), and Indianapolis Colts (5-0).
+The Broncos had defeated every visiting franchise from the stadium's opening to close, enjoying perfect records against the Arizona Cardinals (3–0), Baltimore Ravens (1–0), Carolina Panthers (1–0), Green Bay Packers (5–0), and Indianapolis Colts (5–0).

-The Colorado Rapids were the final professional team to play in Mile High Stadium, their home since 1996.
-Team Captain John Spencer that year became the first Rapids player ever to record a hat trick when he scored three times against Chicago in a 3-1 win in the Rapids' annual Independence Day blowout celebration at Mile High Stadium on July 4 in front of 60,500 fans.
-The Rapids played the last professional sporting event ever held at Mile High on September 8 of this year, a 2-0 loss to the LA Galaxy.
-The Rapids were scheduled to play the first ever professional sports event ever held in Invesco Field at Mile High soon after, but the match was cancelled following the terrorist attacks on September 11.
+The Rapids were the final professional team to play in Mile High Stadium, staying until 2001.
+The team had sought a soccer-specific stadium as early as 1999 due to the lack of control at Mile High.
+Team captain John Spencer became the first Rapids player to record a hat-trick during a 3–1 win against D.C.
+United on Independence Day 2000 in front of 60,500 fans, a team attendance record.
+The Rapids played the last professional sporting event ever held at Mile High on September 8, 2001, a 2–0 loss to the Los Angeles Galaxy with 17,129 in attendance.
+The team were scheduled to move to Empower Field at Mile High for their season finale on September 12, but the match was postponed due to the September 11 attacks and ultimately cancelled.

 Mile High Stadium was closed in 2001, after the Colorado Rapids and Denver Broncos moved to neighboring Empower Field at Mile High (then known as Invesco Field at Mile High), upon completion of the new stadium.
 The demolition of Mile High Stadium began in January 2002, an event covered extensively by local newspapers and broadcast live on television.
 The demolition was performed by Spirtas Wrecking Company of St. Louis, Missouri, the same group that led the demolition of arenas and stadiums in St. Louis, Pittsburgh and Seattle.
 Conventional demolition was chosen over implosion.
 The stadium demolition was completed by April.

 The former stadium is now a parking lot for Empower Field at Mile High.
 A miniature replica of the stadium is in the parking lot.
 The historical site of many games and events for 40 years is marked by the hills forming the west and north stands, the corner between them descended by a staircase, much as the stands were.
 The location of home plate is identified by a marker located at 39.74637°N 105.02187°W.